-- 1. It must be representative of the residents it purports to represent. - 2.
-It may represent residents in more than one development or in all of the developments of a PHA, but it must fairly represent residents from each development that it represents. - 3.
-It must adopt written procedures providing for the election of specific officers on a regular basis (but at least once every three years). - 4.
+- 1. It must be representative of the residents it purports to represent. - It may represent residents in more than one development or in all of the developments of a PHA, but it must fairly represent residents from each development that it represents. - 3.
+It must adopt written procedures providing for the election of specific officers on a regular basis (but at least once every three years).
+Under HUD COVID-19 Statutory and Regulatory Waivers and Alternative Requirements, the PHA may delay the resident council elections beyond the three-year limit if necessary and will resume elections under the timelines provided by HUD. - 4.
 It must have a democratically elected governing board.
 The voting membership of the board must consist of residents of the development or developments that the resident organization or resident council represents.